Harsh1708V/Drag-Paper/README.md

-Link "mobile.js" instead of "script.js" if want to visit on mobile or Vice-Versa
+Link "mobile.js" instead of "script.js" in HTML file if u want to visit on mobile or Vice-Versa

 Thanksssss Happy Coding ❤